Japan Pulp and Paper Company Limited

 The TCFD Consortium is a group of companies and financial institutions that support the TCFD.
 It was established in Japan to discuss effective corporate information disclosure and how to use disclosed information to help financial institutions make appropriate investment decisions.

-We established the Executive Sustainability Committee with the aim of promoting sustainable business management in a more proactive way.
+We established the Executive Sustainability Committee to promote sustainable business management in a more proactive way.
 Under the supervision of the Board of Directors, the Executive Sustainability Committee is responsible for formulating policy and planning strategy on all climate change-related matters for the entire group, as well as overseeing the process of finding solutions to ESG issues and meeting our ESG goals.
-The Executive Sustainability Committee is chaired by the representative director, president, who has ultimate responsibility for management decisions related to climate change.
-The progress of matters reviewed and discussed by the committee is regularly reported to the Board of Directors, and important matters are resolved by the Board.
-Matters resolved by the Board of Directors are then directed to the OVOL Sustainability Promotion Meetings and the OVOL Environment & Safety Meetings for implementation at each group site.
+The committee also analyzes the group’s risks and opportunities and studies countermeasures in line with the TCFD recommendations.
+The Executive Sustainability Committee is chaired by the representative director-president, who has ultimate responsibility for management decisions related to climate change.
+The progress of matters reviewed and discussed by the committee is regularly reported to the Board of Directors, and important matters are resolved by the board.

 Sustainability and Governance Structure